Functional Design and Architecture (Early Edition, 2020) (E-Book (First Edition) + Code Samples)

 Suggested price

-Functional Design and Architecture (First Edition)
+Functional Design and Architecture (Early Edition, 2020)

 Building real programs in static functional languages: application architectures, design patterns, best practices and approaches